Event

 In most cases the discrepancy between the set trigger time and the actual time triggered is microseconds.
 However, in cases where frame rate has dropped or playback is skipping for other reasons, the actual event time triggered may be delayed.

-You may also press Trigger Now at any point to fire an event, regardless of any limits set.
+You may also press at any point to fire an event, regardless of any limits set.